 When the Comprehensive Peace Agreement (CPA) between the Islamic regime and the SPLA was finally signed in 2005, then 25 years old war came to an end.

 On January 9, 2011, the South Sudanese voted for a referendum whereby 98% of South Sudan voted for independence and separation from Khartoum's Islamic regime.
 On July 9, 2011, South Sudan declared independence from Khartoum.
-In 2006, we decided to retire the mobile radio station and erected a 300ft a stationary tower on top of a 2700ft Gordon Mountain in Nimule, in Madi Corridor, Eastern Equatoria State.
-We broadcast from Operation Nehemiah's Mission house based in Beth Israel (Borongole) Magwi County in Eastern Equatoria State, South Sudan.
+In 2007, we decided to retire the mobile radio station and erected a 300ft a stationary tower on top of a 2800ft Gordon Mountain in Nimule, in Madi Corridor, Eastern Equatoria State.
+We broadcast from Operation Nehemiah's Mission house based in Yerushalayim Summit on Gordon Mountain in Nimule, in Eastern Equatoria State, South Sudan.

 Our radio station is also serving to solve tribal prejudice among South Sudanese; we have hired multiple radio presenters from different ethnic groups to preach the word of God in their own language, which has angered many but is also bringing many to repentance.
 The Gospel messages shared on Nehemiah Trumpet Call 97.3 FM are aired in the languages of Madi (the local dialect in the area in which we work) Acholi, English, Dinka, and others.
 Programs include teachings on salvation by Jesus Christ alone, discipleship, stable marriages, family relationships, the roles of men and women in their homes, biblical morality, and basic health care information.